h2oai/datatable/docs/api/dt/fillna.rst

     :src: src/core/expr/fexpr_fillna.cc pyfn_fillna
     :tests: tests/dt/test-fillna.py
     :cvar: doc_dt_fillna
-    :signature: fillna(cols, reverse=False)
+    :signature: fillna(cols, value=None, reverse=False)

     .. x-version-added:: 1.1.0

-    For each column from `cols` fill the missing values with the previous or subsequent non-missing values.
+    For each column from `cols` either fill the missing values with a single value, or fill with the previous or subsequent non-missing values.
     In the presence of :func:`by()` the filling is performed group-wise.

     Parameters
     ----------
     cols: FExpr
         Input columns.

+    value: Scalar or FExpr to replace the missing values.

     reverse: bool
         If ``False``, the missing values are filled by using the closest